If you are looking for ways to stretch your household budget, then we have pulled together some great ideas and tricks to help.

 #1.
 Use Up Leftovers

 The average household throws away food to the value of €400 per year.
 Reduce your food waste and, instead of chucking the leftovers, make them into lunch or dinner the next day.
+Or pop them in the freezer for a future meal.

 Alternatively, turn wilting veg in the fridge into a stir-fry or quick soup.
 Soups freeze really well and are there ready and waiting for you on a busy day.